vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/4-UpdateNotes_v.2.1.0.md

 6- **Create Schedule Service**

-If you are using an Apache Server create a new file in `/etc/systemd/system` for schedule worker and call it "schedule-worker.service".
+Whether you are using Apache or Nginx, create a new file in `/etc/systemd/system` for schedule worker and call it "schedule-worker.service".
 Insert this content:

 >**Don't forget to update paths: `/var/www/html/hawki-project`**